myakoobi/react.app/README.md

 planning to start in spring break and work on a project that I wanted to work on for so long. this project will be developed late.

+never give up, graduating from college does not mean that your learning process is finished.